chrokh/toow-old/chapters/algorithms.md

 The word algorithm stems from the Persian polymath Muḥammad ibn Mūsā al-Khwārizmī {cite:p}`todo`.

 Formal definitions in computer science aside, we can think of an algorithm as a finite sequence of precise instructions.
-As we shall discuss in the next chapter on computation [{numref}`Chapter %s<computation>`], executing the steps of an algorithm is to compute.
+As we shall discuss in the next chapter on [computation](computation), executing the steps of an algorithm is to compute.
 Any sufficiently formalized procedure or recipe can be considered an algorithm.
 Consider for example, the follow recipe for making pancake batter: